Swapnil2106/Scented_colors/Problem-Definition.md

 ## >Problem definition version(1.2)</sub>
-**"Design a small,user friendly and automatic sorting machine which can sort incense sticks boxes based on its color and shape".
+**"Design a small,portable accurate rugged and automatic sorting machine which can sort incense sticks boxes.
 The machines which can cost upto Rs 4000, can weigh upto 3 kgs, with dimensions 1ft x 1ft x 1.5 ft.
-The boxes weigjing upto 100gms are of two shapes, cylindrical and cuboidal respectively with dimensions 5cm dia and 20cm height, and 5x1.5x20 in cms weighing 100gms.
+The boxes weighing upto 100gms are of two shapes, cylindrical and cuboidal respectively with dimensions 5cm dia and 20cm height, and 5x1.5x20 in cms weighing 100gms.
 The boxes shall be in red or green colour".
-The machine shall be made within 3 months.**
+The machine shall be made within 3 months."**

 ## >1.3 Identify functions

-1. Switch operated machine.
+1. The machine will Sort the object based on shape and color.

-2. The boxes will be placed in their respective compartments after sorting.
+2. The boxes will be picked placed in their respective compartments after sorting.

-3. The boxes having physical characteristics other than the mentioned constraints will be indicated with a sign of deviation.
+3. The machine will keep a count of no. of objects sorted and notify the count.

 4. The process shall be considered terminated when the placer returns to its initial position.

 ## >Problem definition version(1.3)</sub>
-**"Design a small,user friendly and automatic sorting machine which can sort incense sticks boxes based on its color and shape".
+**"Design a small,portable accurate rugged and automatic sorting machine which can sort incense sticks boxes.
 The machines which can cost upto Rs 4000,can weigh upto 3 kgs, with dimensions 1ft x 1ft x 1.5 ft.
 The boxes are of two shapes, cylindrical and cuboidal respectively with dimensions 5cm dia and 20cm height, and 5x1.5x20 in cms weighing 100gms.
-The boxes shall be in red or green color.
-The process is switch operated.The boxes shall be placed in their respective compartments after sorting.The boxes having physical characteristics other than the mentioned constraints will be indicated with a sign of deviation.The process shall b considered terminated when the placer returns to its initial position".**
+The boxes shall be in red or green color.The machine will Sort and place the object in respective compartment based on shape and color.
+The machine will keep a count of no. of objects sorted and thus indicate.
+The machine will return to its initial position after the process of sorting  ".**